 (Trips With Tykes uses affiliate links which means I may earn a small commission if you purchase through links in this post.
 See our full disclosure policy linked in the menu at the bottom of this site.)

-Since so many events in San Francisco proper were closed in recent years, I added a new section a couple of years ago at the end of this post highlighting family-friendly events all over the greater San Francisco Bay Area.
-I’ve decided to keep that addition permanently going forward.
+Since so many events in San Francisco proper were closed in recent years, I added a new section to this post a couple of years ago at the end highlighting family-friendly events all over the greater San Francisco Bay Area.
+I’ve decided to keep that addition permanently.
 Many of the events outside the city are amazing and worthy of a visit in their own right, especially for locals who can make time for more than a couple of these offerings in a single season.

 Christmas in San Francisco: 11 Things to Do to Celebrate the Holidays in the City

 If you want to stay within the city limits for holiday fun, here are 11 of the best shows, events, celebrations, and outings in San Francisco during the Christmas season suitable for families.
-While there are plenty of splurges on the list, note that quite a few of these activities are free to view and attend so it’s possible to put together a full day of holiday fun even on a tight budget!
+While there are plenty of splurges on the list, note that quite a few of these activities are free to view and attend.
+It’s entirely possible to put together a full day of holiday fun even on a tight budget!
 (See more free things to do in San Francisco with kids.)

 1. Union Square Festivities

-The official tree lighting ceremony actually happened early and incognito this year without a public date being announced.
-But guests can see the tree in all its glory from November 9 through December 31, 2022.
-There is a Chanukah Menorah on display as well, with a lighting ceremony each night of Chanukah from December 18-25, 2022 (details here from the Bill Graham Menorah Project).
+There is an annual Chanukah Menorah on display as well, with a lighting ceremony each night of Chanukah (details here from the Bill Graham Menorah Project).

 Also in Union Square, you can window shop (or just shop) ’til you drop.
 Always a hit with everyone in the family is the SPCA’s Holiday Window at Macy’s where adoptable pets frolic in adorable holiday scenes.
-In 2021, the windows showed screens of the animals but the cute kittens and puppies are back (live and in the fur) in 2022.
-Animals will be present November 18, 2022–January 1, 2023 on Thursday–Sunday only.
+The cute kittens and puppies are back (live and in the fur) this year.
+Animals will be present November 22, 2024–December 31, 2024 on Wednesday–Sunday from noon to 5pm.

 2. Ice Skating

 Pre-2020, there were usually several places to ice skate in San Francisco to get in the holiday spirit.
-This year, only one rink has been announced in the city proper – the large rink in Union Square sponsored by Safeway.
-This year, it’s open from November 2, 2022 until January 16, 2023.
+This year, only one pop up outdoor rink has been announced in the city proper – the large rink in Union Square sponsored by Safeway.
+This year, it’s open from November 6, 2024 until January 20, 2025.

-Prices in 2022 are $20 for adults and $15 for children 8 and under for a 60 minute session, with skate rental included.
-Book tickets online because there will be no ticket booth for in-person sales in 2022.
+Prices in 2024 are $20 for adults and $15 for children 8 and under (plus processing fees) for a 60 minute session, with skate rental included.
+Book tickets online because there was no ticket booth for in-person sales last year.
 I also highly recommend booking early, as this activity – especially on the weekends – regularly sells out.

-Note that the rink near the Ferry Building on Justin Herman Plaza by Embarcadero 4 in the Financial District as well as the T-Mobile Winter Park at Civic Center by City Hall don’t look to be coming back in 2022.
+(Note that the rink near the Ferry Building on Justin Herman Plaza by Embarcadero 4 in the Financial District as well as the T-Mobile Winter Park at Civic Center by City Hall don’t look to be coming back in 2024.
+The status of the Thrive City rink at Chase Center is TBD in 2024.)

 3. Fairmont Gingerbread House

-San Francisco hotels really get in the holiday mood as well, and one of the most magnificent hotel holiday displays is at San Francisco’s Fairmont Hotel atop Nob Hill.
+San Francisco hotels really get in the holiday mood each year, and one of the most magnificent hotel holiday displays is at San Francisco’s Fairmont Hotel atop Nob Hill.
 The hotel constructs an enormous two story gingerbread house every year on display in the lobby open for the public to view for free.
 It’s so big that adults can walk through it.
-In 2022, a brand new design is planned so even if you’ve seen it before, it will be well worth a return trip!
+Two years ago brought a brand new design so even if you’ve seen it in years prior, it is well worth a return trip.

-4. Westin St. Francis Sugar Castle & Sweet Boutique
+4. Westin St. Francis Sugar Castle & Breakfast with Santa

-Not to be outdone, another of San Francisco’s iconic hotels also goes all out for the holidays.
-The Westin St. Francis Hotel located right on Union Square always has a number of special holiday offerings, all of which are making a full return in 2022!
-(Check out more favorite Christmas hotels around the country.)
+Not to be outdone, another of San Francisco’s iconic hotels also goes all out for the season.
+The Westin St. Francis Hotel located right on Union Square always has a number of special holiday offerings.

 5. Let’s Glow SF